Last updated on 3 July 2017

 Last updated on 13 June 2017

 Quota limits for the hoki fishery were first introduced in late 80s, when the New Zealand’s EEZ was declared.
 Historically, compliance with formal catch regulations has been high, even after successive TACC reductions.
 Since the 2004-2005 definition of separate catch limits for eastern and western stocks, set TACCs for the eastern stock have been exceeded by greater than 1% only once - in 2014-15, by about 8% (Ministry for Primary Industries 2017).
-For the 2012-13 season the catches were 60,300 tons, 300 tons higher than the set TACC.
+For the 2012-13 season the catches were 60,300 tonnes, 300 tonnes higher than the set TACC.
 The TACC was exceeded by a larger margin in 2014-2015, by 4,600 tonnes (MPI 2016).
-Chatham Rise is the most important catch area in the eastern stock area (40,100 tonnes in 2014-15, and 36,700 tons in 2015-16) (Ministry for Primary Industries 2017).
+Chatham Rise is the most important catch area in the eastern stock area (40,100 tonnes in 2014-15, and 36,700 tonnes in 2015-16) (Ministry for Primary Industries 2017).
 The partnership between MPI and DWG strengthens compliance (Akroyd et al, 2012).

 Last updated on 10 July 2017

-The interaction of the fishery with Protected, Endangered and Threatened (PET) species is not considered to be unacceptable but the impact is cumulative with other fisheries so should be monitored carefully.
-Details about population status and interactions with fisheries are summarized in the MPI's annual environment and biodiversity reviews (Ministry for Primary Industries 2016) and in the 2012 MSC Certification report for New Zealand hoki fisheries (Akroyd et al (2012).
+The interaction of the fishery with Protected, Endangered and Threatened (PET) species is not considered to be unacceptable, but the impact is cumulative with other fisheries, so should be monitored carefully.
+Details about population status and interactions with fisheries are summarized in the MPI's annual environment and biodiversity reviews (Ministry for Primary Industries 2016) and in the 2012 MSC Certification report for New Zealand hoki fisheries (Akroyd et al. 2012).